Interested in working for Walbrook?

 Why join us?

-This is a fantastic opportunity to make a significant impact on the quality and standards of academic provision at LIBF as we grow and develop our educational provision.
+This is a fantastic opportunity to make a significant impact on the quality and standards of academic provision at Walbrook as we grow and develop our educational provision.
 You’ll be part of a collaborative and dynamic team that values innovation, quality, and continuous improvement.
 Join us and help shape the future of education.

 Please see attached Job Description for full list of duties and attributes